mrcos-mrtinelli/data-engineering-zoomcamp-project/README.md

 * Open your browser and go to `http://localhost:6789/pipelines/lacity_active_businesses/triggers`
 * Toggle the switch to activate the pipeline schedule (Run on the 15th of each month at 7:00 AM UTC)
 * Click on **Run Once** then on Run Now

+The pipeline should complete in about 10 minutes.

 ## Visualizing the Data
 Once the pipeline completes it's run (should take about 10 min to complete running), go to BigQuery Studio.